Augmenting Pre-trained Language Models with QA-Memory for Open-Domain Question Answering: Introduction

 \section{Introduction}

-Open-domain question answering (ODQA) is a well-studied knowledge-intensive task, and state-of-the-art methods require retrieving relevant knowledge from a large corpus or datastore and then performing reasoning over this retrieved evidence.
+Open-domain question answering (ODQA) is a well-studied knowledge-intensive task.
+State-of-the-art methods require retrieving relevant knowledge from a large corpus or datastore before reasoning over this retrieved evidence.
 Most existing methods retrieve documents~\cite{chen2017reading,lee2019latent,karpukhin2020dense} or structured KB triples~\cite{sun2021adaptable}.
-Recently, a few works have proposed retrieving from a collection of question-answer pairs---an approach made feasible by advances in scalable automatic question generation.
-In this setting, a new question is answered by retrieving relevant question paraphrases from an index, and aggregating their associated answers \citep{xiao2021open, lewis2021paq}.
+Recently, a few works have proposed retrieving from a collection of question-answer (QA) pairs---an approach made feasible by advances in scalable automatic question generation.
+In this setting, a new question is answered by retrieving paraphrases from a question index, and returning the associated answer \citep{xiao2021open, lewis2021paq}.
 Notably, the RePAQ system from \citep{lewis2021paq} won the 2020 EfficientQA competition~\cite{min2021neurips}, outperforming closed-book QA (CBQA) models by a significant margin and matching the prior SoTA performance on NQ~\cite{kwiatkowski2019natural}.

-A collection of question-answer (QA) pairs is appealing for several reasons.
-In particular, QA pairs are concise, and also tend to express a single relationship, much like a KB triple---but unlike KB triples, question-answer collections appear to have good coverage of standard open QA datasets.
-RePAQ demonstrated several concrete and practical advantages of retrieval of question-answer pairs.
-This approach is memory-efficient and computationally efficient, relative to text retrieval.
-RePAQ-style systems are also often able to determine when no indexed question matches a test question, and thus can be accurate ``selective QA systems''---i.e., their precision can be increased by selectively abstaining, instead of returning a low-confidence answer.
-Finally, RePAQ systems can be effectively ensembled with text-retrieval QA systems, leading to a hybrid system that outperforms either.
+A collection of QA pairs is appealing for several reasons.
+As opposed to text passages and much like a KB triple, QA pairs are often concise, tending to express a single relationship.
+However, unlike KB triples, QA collections have good coverage of actually asked questions like those in standard open QA datasets.
+RePAQ demonstrated several advantageous properties such as memory and computational efficiency, strong selective QA performance (i.e. selectively abstaining from answering), and effective ensembling with text-retrieval QA systems.